 Classifying medical images is a tedious and complex task.
 Using machine learning algorithms to assist the process could be a huge help.
-There are many challenges to make machine learning algorithms work reliably on image data.
+There are many challenges to making machine learning algorithms work reliably on image data.
 First of all, you need a rather large image database with ground truth information (expert’s labeled data with diagnosis information).
-The second problem is preprocessing images, including merging modalities, unifying color maps, normalizing and filtering.
-This part is important and may impact the last part – feature extraction.
-This step is crucial because on how well you can extract informative features, depends on how well machine learning algorithms will work.
+The second problem is preprocessing images, including merging modalities, unifying color maps, normalizing, and filtering.
+This part is essential and may impact the last part – feature extraction.
+This step is crucial because on how well you can extract informative features depends on how well machine learning algorithms will work.

 Dataset